 Online students have 24/7 access to course materials and discussion boards.
 Although the program has no in–person requirements, New Hampshire residents are encouraged to participate in an internship program.
 Students complete coursework at their own pace, in eight–week terms.
 SNHU accepts up to 90 transfer credits.

-Southern New Hampshire University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Southern New Hampshire University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Based in Cleveland, Tennessee, Lee offers an online BA in criminal justice with an emphasis in corrections.
 Each program at this Christian liberal arts school requires 15 credit hours in religious foundations and principles.
 All transfer students must complete a global perspectives seminar and a biblical and theological foundations for benevolence course.